Exhibitions, Moving Images and Performances - at Museums + Art Galleries, Cinemas and Festivals - solo and group

 Memorial/Australia, Picton-Vinnies, Tahmoor-Lifeline, Jul - Dec 1999 Coll Davies, 2008, metal found objects in Bad Girls ( 20 witness 1000) at Canberra Contemporary Art Space, Canberra, Australia, 2011.Curated by Anni Doyle Wawrzynczak,

-Exhibition:
+Solo Exhibition:

 Blood on Silk 1 and 2 , silk paper, found objects and video, site variable, at the Culture at Work Accelerator Gallery, Pyrmont, Sydney Australia, 2011.
 Photo credit Alex Wisser

-Exhibition:
+Solo Exhibition:

 Memorial/ Time of Death No’s 1-5 , 2010, prints, 73 x 97(h) cm at the Garden Museum, 5 Lambeth Palace Road, London, U.K. 2010.

-Exhibition Commission:
+Solo Exhibition Commission:

 Intangible Collection 2009, rice paper, wood, video, sound, video, paint, ink, photographs, found objects historical items on loan, oral histories, 7.8 x 20 x 4 (h) metres at Maitland Regional Art Gallery, Maitland, Australia.
 Photo Credit Alex Wisser.

-Exhibition Curation:
+Group Exhibition and Solo Curation:

 Memorial/Time of Death, 2008 video 4"‘ in